wtfavaro/las/readme.txt

 [x] Push what I have to the server.

 Documentation ->
-[ ] Add a wiki to the server for public API info.
-[x] Create a private txt tutorial on how Cell Monitor interacts with the Cloud.
+[/] Add a wiki to the server for public API info.
+(Currently private) [x] Create a private txt tutorial on how Cell Monitor interacts with the Cloud.

 Teamwork ->
 [x] Create this task doc and promise to keep it updated.
 [ ] Separate Cloud Monitor code into header files for clarity.
-[ ] Place current Cell Monitor source online as a repo.
+[/] Place current Cell Monitor source online as a repo.
+(Note: Not convenient in Git for Windows.
+Using Dropbox.)
-[ ] Setup Github on Windows at home, write as a tutorial for Dan and help him.
+[x] Setup Github on Windows at home, write as a tutorial for Dan and help him.
 [ ] Share what I have on Dropbox.

 Misc ->
 [/] Paul reports that CellMonitor installs poorly when there are
     multiple usb devices hooked up, it drops the machlist and loses info.

+    Solution: Working on a file menu in spare time.
+    [x] Plan the new setup flow
+    [ ] Get access to a Gateway and Remote.
+Create a working setup.
+    [ ] Test with others.
+    [ ] Merge code into Cell Monitor.

 Questions: